 Old Testament elders could represent a city or town (Deuteronomy 19:12, 1Samuel 16:4), the people of a particular tribe (Numbers 22:7, Deuteronomy 31:28, 2Samuel 19:11), a family (2Samuel 12:17) or a country (Joshua 9:11).
 They were eligible to sit on the Sanhedrin, or properly the Great Sanhedrin, which met in Jerusalem and was the supreme council of the Jews.

 The word translated as elder in the New Testament is the Greek word presbuteros (Strong's Concordance #G4245), which generally is used to refer to older men respected by others as leaders and role models.
-The elders of the people were some of the most vehement adversaries against Jesus and his teachings.
-They used their power to help insure a plan to have Jesus arrested, tried, convicted and sentenced to death was successful.
-Their active role in the New Testament during the last few days of Jesus' life includes the following.
+They were some of the most vehement adversaries against Jesus and his teachings.

-They were among a group of leaders assembled at the High Priest's palace, just before the New Testament Passover, for the purpose of devising a way to have Jesus killed (Matthew 26:3 - 4)
+These men were among a group of leaders assembled at the High Priest's palace, just before the New Testament Passover, for the purpose of devising a way to have Jesus killed (Matthew 26:3 - 4).

-They, along with the chief priests, bribed Judas with thirty pieces of silver in order to betray Jesus.
-A sorrowful Judas, after Jesus' arrest, came back to those who bribed him and wanted them to take back their "blood money."
-They refused, but used the money to buy a potter's field - which fulfilled Bible prophecy (Matthew 26:14 - 16, 27:3 - 10; Acts 1:15 - 19).
+The elders, along with the chief priests, bribed Judas with thirty pieces of silver in order to betray Jesus.
+When a sorrowful Judas gave the silver back them, they along with other leaders used it to buy a potter's field.
+This act fulfilled Bible prophecy (Matthew 26:14 - 16, 27:3 - 10).

-They gave their authority, along with other Jewish leaders, to have Judas Iscariot escorted by armed men to the Garden of Gethsemane where Jesus could be arrested (John 18:1 - 9, Matthew 26:47)
+It was the elders of Israel who also gave their authority, along with other Jewish leaders, to have Judas Iscariot escorted by armed men to the Garden of Gethsemane where Christ could be arrested (John 18:1 - 9, Matthew 26:47).

-It was they, along with the chief priests, who got a crowd of people to request a known murderer and robber named Barabbas be set free by the Romans instead of Jesus (Matthew 27:15 - 23).
+Additionally, it should be noted that it was the elders of Israel, along with the chief priests, who got a crowd of people to request a known murderer and robber named Barabbas be set free by the Romans instead of Jesus (Matthew 27:15 - 23).

-They, along with the High Priest and other leaders, are furious that Peter and John are preaching the gospel to the masses.
-Peter and John, after being questioned as to why they are preaching Jesus and by what power a lame man was healed, are released (Acts 3:1 - 10, 4:5 - 6, 23).
+Israel's elders, in the early days of the New Testament church, continued their opposition to Jesus by taking every opportunity to destroy those who believed in him.
+They, along with the High Priest and others, were furious that Peter and John were preaching the gospel to the masses.
+Peter and John, after being questioned as to why they are preaching Jesus and by what power a lame man was healed, were released (Acts 3:1 - 10, 4:5 - 6, 23).